magbw/web_scraping_workshop/content/3-APIs.md

 {% include figure.html img="allData.png" alt="quotes tag" caption="API Documentation for the website 'https://api.covid19api.com/'"  width="75%" %}

-{% include figure.html img="relativePaths.png" alt="quotes tag" caption="Examples of API requests" width="100%" %}
+{% include figure.html img="relativePaths.png" alt="quotes tag" caption="Example relative path to GET daily covid cases fof an individual country" width="100%" %}

 This is the relative path from the example above: /dayone/country/:country/status/:status/live This API request requires 2 id's, :country is the id for the target country and :status is the id for the target status.